promptfoo/promptfoo/site/docs/providers/http.md

 ### Parsing a text response

-If your API responds with a text response, you can use the `transformResponse` property to set a Javascript snippet that manipulates the provided `text` object.
+If your API responds with a text response, you can use the `transformResponse` property to set a JavaScript snippet that manipulates the provided `text` object.

 For example, this `transformResponse` configuration: